Total Gas and Power

 |NHH single-rate||30p per day||18.28p per kWh||18.28p per kWh|

-Prices correct as of April 2021.
-All NHH rates based on a business located in central London.
+Prices correct as of June 2021.
+Rates in the table above exclude Climate Change Levy, VAT and any other applicable taxes.
+All rates based on a business located in central London.

 Total Gas and Power deemed rates